itainuri/LF-PF_MTT/README.md

 * BatchMaker.py - loads the ground truth trajectories for the simulation from the files, and creates input and expected output pairs.
 * Instructor.py - contains the simulation class Instructor, runs PfBatchHandler.
 * KalmanFIlter.py - runs a single step of Kalman Filter.
-* apf.py - runs a single step of the APF or NA-APF.
+* Atrapp.py - runs a single step of the APP or LF-APP.
-* AppModel.py - runs a single iteration of APF/NA-APF + Kalman Fiter.
+* AtrappModel.py - runs a single iteration of APP/LF-APP.
 * NN_blocks.py - holds the DNN modules.
 * BatchData.py - holds the particles and weights of an iteration (used in PfBatchHandler).
 * PfBatchHandler.py - runs a full batch trajectory and calculates OSPA and loss.